mjastad/calm_workshop/lab5/calm_workshop_lab5_api.rst

 - Project(s)
 - Role(s)

 Reading from v3 REST targets are consistent and are typically shown as *list* and executed as a POST command.
 The *response* from a *list request* returns a subset of element information.
-To retrieve amn all inclusive set of element information, you'll use the element's *uuid* and issue a GET request.
+To retrieve all-inclusive element information, you'll use the element's *uuid* and issue a GET request.

 All *list* requests require a small payload.  the following is the minimal payload required: